matthewhadley/homeassistant-dropback/dropback/DOCS.md

 ### Entities

-The add-on creates an entity `dropback.status` with the current status of the add-on:
+The add-on creates three entities:

+`dropback.status` with the current status of the add-on:

 - `OK` (on start-up and updated on each succesful file sync to Dropbox)
 - `Error` (an error occured preventing sync to Dropbox)

-The add-on also creates an entity `dropback.sync` showing the file currently being sync'd.
+`dropback.sync` showing the file currently being sync'd.

+`dropback.last` showing the last file sync'd.